johnisthedeveloper/nomadai/src/pages/posts/how-to-compare-dates-in-javascript.md

 ---
-title: "How to compare dates in JavaScript"
+title: 'How to compare dates in JavaScript'
-pubDate: "2020-01-28"
+pubDate: '2023-06-24'
-slug: "how-to-compare-dates-in-javascript"
+slug: 'how-to-compare-dates-in-javascript'
-description: "How to compare dates in JavaScript natively using the Date Object, without using any third-party libraries."
+description: 'How to compare dates in JavaScript natively using the Date Object, without using any third-party libraries.'
-hero: "/images/javascript-logo-banner.jpg"
+hero: '/images/javascript-logo-banner.jpg'
-tags: ["javascript"]
+tags: ['javascript']
-layout: "../../layouts/BlogPostLayout.astro"
+layout: '../../layouts/BlogPostLayout.astro'
 ---

 Working with dates in JavaScript can be tricky to say the least.
 Recently I needed to compare two dates with one another to see which was greater than, less than, etc.